Venkatadri-Ch/Multi-Source-Log-Analysis-with-Splunk-Enterprise-SIEM/DNS Log Analysis with Splunk.md

 ### Introduction

-DNS (Domain Name System) logs are crucial for understanding network activity and identifying potential security threats.
+DNS (Domain Name System) logs are essential for understanding what’s happening on a network and spotting potential security issues.
+Using Splunk SIEM, these logs can be analyzed effectively to detect unusual behavior or signs of malicious activity.
+In this project, we focus on collecting, analyzing, and visualizing DNS logs to gain actionable insights and improve network security monitoring.

-Splunk SIEM (Security Information and Event Management) provides powerful capabilities for analyzing DNS logs and detecting anomalies or malicious activities.
+### Prerequisites

+Before analyzing DNS logs in Splunk, ensure the following:

+- Splunk instance is installed and configured.

+- DNS log data.

+  ### Steps to Upload Sample DNS Log File to Splunk SIEM

+  ### 1. Prepare Sample DNS Log Files
+- Obtain sample [DNS log file](https://www.secrepo.com/maccdc2012/dns.log.gz) in a suitable format (e.g., text files).
+- Ensure the log files contain relevant DNS events, including source IP, destination IP, domain name, query type, response code, etc.
+- Save the sample log files in a directory accessible by the Splunk instance.